Albany Beach Restoration and Public Access

 Final Engineering & Environmental Design, CEQA Review, and Project Permitting

 Client: East Bay Regional Park District Land Division

-Phase 2 of the project involves preliminary design of a parking lot with a non-motorized watercraft staging area, an ADA-compliant beach access ramp for pedestrians and non-motorized watercraft access, a vault-type restroom, park signage, interpretive exhibits and landscaping near the parking lot, connection of the Bay Trail between Gilman Street and Buchanan Street, and enhancing beach and dunes.
-All of the project facilities are being designed to anticipate sea level rise.
+Phases 2/3 of the project involved preliminary design of a parking lot with a non-motorized watercraft staging area, an ADA-compliant beach access ramp for pedestrians and non-motorized watercraft access, a vault-type restroom, park signage, interpretive exhibits and landscaping near the parking lot, connection of the Bay Trail between Gilman Street and Buchanan Street, and enhancing beach and dunes.
+All of the project facilities were designed to anticipate sea level rise.